catalinarp/SpeciesDelimitationTabularAcropora/Molecular_approaches/README.md

 ## Sanger sequencing
-Chromatograms and alignments used for molecular analyses.
+Chromatograms and alignments used for molecular analyses for stages: <b>Preliminary screening of available molecular markers</b> and <b>Implementation of target-enrichment derived markers in molecular species delimitation</b> (see following table).

 Detailed information about the techniques, the number of loci, the number of individual samples, and the general pre-processing steps and downstream analyses used in each stage of the molecular approaches used in this study can be found in the following table: